-- Strength Sufficient strength to lift, move, and transfer most patients; to restrain and carry children; to move and carry equipment; and to perform CPR, which requires sufficient body weight and adequate lung expansion. - Mobility Sufficient to bend, stoop, get down on the floor; combination of strength, dexterity, mobility, and coordination to assist patients; ability to move around rapidly. - Fine Motor Movements Necessary to manipulate syringes and IVs; to assist patients with feeding and hygiene; to write in charts; to perform sterile procedures and other skilled procedures. - Speech Ability to speak English clearly in person or over the telephone, in order to communicate with staff, physicians, and patients. - Vision Sufficient to perform physical assessments of patients and equipment; to read medication labels; chart entries, and accurately read syringe calibrations. - Hearing Sufficient to accurately discriminate sounds, hear on the telephone, and to be able to hear through the bell and diaphragm of the stethoscope. - Touch Ability to palpate both superficially and deeply, and to discriminate tactile sensations. - Health Infectious Diseases - Nursing is considered to be a high-risk profession for exposure to Hepatitis and other contagious diseases.
+- Strength Sufficient strength to lift, move, and transfer most patients; to restrain and carry children; to move and carry equipment; and to perform CPR, which requires sufficient body weight and adequate lung expansion. - Mobility Sufficient to bend, stoop, get down on the floor; combination of strength, dexterity, mobility, and coordination to assist patients; ability to move around rapidly. - Fine Motor Movements Necessary to manipulate syringes and IVs; to assist patients with feeding and hygiene; to write in charts; to perform sterile procedures and other skilled procedures. - Speech Ability to speak English clearly in person or over the telephone, in order to communicate with staff, physicians, and patients. - Vision Sufficient to perform physical assessments of patients and equipment; to read medication labels; chart entries, and accurately read syringe calibrations. - Hearing Sufficient to accurately discriminate sounds, hear on the telephone, and to be able to hear through the bell and diaphragm of the stethoscope. - Touch Ability to palpate both superficially and deeply, and to discriminate tactile sensations. - Health Infectious Diseases Nursing is considered to be a high-risk profession for exposure to Hepatitis and other contagious diseases.
 Immunizations required by the School of Nursing reduce this risk for nursing students, but do not eliminate it entirely.
 Pregnant students need a physician's note to participate in the program.
 Pregnant students in their 2nd and 3rd trimester must submit a monthly physician's clearance to participate in the program.
 Students with impaired or deficient immune systems may be at risk for contracting serious diseases.
-These students must have physician approval for participation in clinical courses and should discuss their situation with a physician regarding the potential risk in the clinical setting. - Health Back Injury - Nurses are considered to be at high risk for back injury.
+These students must have physician approval for participation in clinical courses and should discuss their situation with a physician regarding the potential risk in the clinical setting. - Health Back Injury Nurses are at high risk for back injury.
 Students with a history of back injury or disease are at added risk.
-Such students must have physician approval for participation in clinical courses and must discuss their situation with the clinical instructor. - Appearance Professional dress, grooming, and hair style with natural color (no other colors, streaked, or extreme colored hair); no visible piercings except one in each earlobe; no visible tattoos.
+Such students must have physician approval for participation in clinical courses and must discuss their situation with the clinical instructor. - Appearance Professional dress, grooming, and hair style are expected, no visible piercings except one in each earlobe for safety and infection control reasons.
+Tattoos are at the discretion of the clinical instructor, Dean of Nursing and Allied Health, and any clinical facilities in which the students are required to be at.
+If a tattoo is deemed to be inappropriate by the instructor, Dean of Nursing and Allied Health or the clinical facility, the student will be asked to cover it at all times.